 About the Executive Director

-Carolyn Blanks was previously the Vice President of Labor and Workforce Development for the Massachusetts Senior Care Association.
-Carolyn is recognized as a national leader in strengthening the quality of care through innovative work force development initiatives.
+Before assuming the role of Executive Director in 2010, Carolyn Blanks previously served as the Vice President of Labor and Workforce Development for the Massachusetts Senior Care Association.
+Carolyn is recognized as a national leader in strengthening the quality of care through innovative workforce development initiatives.
 Her partnerships with state government, academia, and the business community have been instrumental in building a national model for long term care career ladders in Massachusetts, and significantly improving the quality of resident care through developing a skilled and committed workforce.
-A graduate of Bowdoin College, Carolyn is an appointed member of the Massachusetts State Workforce Investment Board, the Workforce Board Association Board of Directors, the state advisory committee for the Extended Care Career Ladder Initiative, the MA Department of Higher Education’s Nursing and Allied Health Advisory Committee, and the Workforce Sub-Committee of the American Health Care Association.
+A graduate of Bowdoin College, Carolyn is an appointed member of the Massachusetts State Workforce Investment Board, the MA Department of Higher Education Nursing and Allied Health Advisory Committee, and the Workforce Sub-Committee of the American Health Care Association.
 She has also served on the National Commission on Nursing Workforce for Long-Term Care.